bakks/butterfish/README.md

 ## What is this thing?

-- I to call GPT from the command line, pipe input/output, index and manipulate local files, etc.
+- I want to call GPT from the command line, pipe input/output, index and manipulate local files, etc.
 - I want to see the actual prompts.
 - I want to accelerate how I write and run code.
 - Not into Python, prefer Go.